Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 `delete_user(Uid: str) -> str`

 - This function takes in the UID of a user and returns an SQL statement for deleting the corresponding row from the `users` table.

+`delete_visitor(UID: str) -> str`

+- This function takes in the UID of a user and returns an SQL statement for deleting the corresponding row from the `visitors` table.

+`delete_cookie(Cookie: str) -> str`

+- This function takes in the cookie of a user and returns an SQL statement for deleting the corresponding row from the `cookies` table.

+`delete_favored(UID: str, URL: str) -> str`

+- This function takes in two parameters representing the UID of a user and the URL of a news article and returns an SQL statement for deleting the corresponding row from the `favored` table.

+`delete_all_favored(UID: str) -> str`

+- This function takes in the UID of a user and returns an SQL statement for deleting all rows from the `favored` table that correspond to that user.

 `update_rssfeed(URL: str, Publisher: str, Topic: str) -> str`